aota/kaleidofest.ca/theatre.md

 ### The Big Silly Improv Show
 **FRI 11:15pm | SAT 11:15pm | Rated M**
 Rapid Fire Theatre presents Chris Craddock and Matt Alden as they thrill the assembled audience with scenes based on suggestions that the audience writes down on a slip of paper and slips into the large bowl at the front of the stage.
 It might be Shakespeare or a musical or a scene about room mates from Space.
 Who knows?

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.